The architecture design process…

 …and these are broken down into what is frequently refereed to as the architecture design process.
 But…

-Why do we need a set of phases, and are they even important?
+Why do we need a set of architectural design phases, and are they even important?

 The architecture design process (commonly broken down into 7 phases), enables a project to be developed and analysed in set stages.